axoflow/axosyslog-core-docs/content/docs/chapter-log-statistics/log-statistics-description/_index.md

 ```

-`dropped`: The number of dropped messages — {{% productparam "abbrev" %}} could not send the messages to the destination and the output buffer got full, so messages were dropped by the destination driver, or {{% productparam "abbrev" %}} dropped the message for some other reason (for example, a parsing error).
+`dropped`: The number of dropped messages — {{% param "product.abbrev" %}} could not send the messages to the destination and the output buffer got full, so messages were dropped by the destination driver, or {{% param "product.abbrev" %}} dropped the message for some other reason (for example, a parsing error).

 `eps_last_1h`: The EPS value of the past 1 hour.

 `eps_last_24h`: The EPS value of the past 24 hours.

-`eps_since_start`: The EPS value since the current {{% productparam "abbrev" %}} start.
+`eps_since_start`: The EPS value since the current {{% param "product.abbrev" %}} start.

 {{% alert title="Note" color="info" %}}